An exploration of the first London stage production of Jane Austen’s Emma

 Needless to say, there is no “Life of Defoe” printed with this edition.
 It seems to me remarkable that, more than 100 years after Defoe was first identified as the author of Robinson Crusoe, it was still possible to publish in London an edition that continues the pretense of the 1719 first edition that the story was a true history.
 This edition was reprinted in 1842 in a similar form by Harvey and Darton.

 The illustrations in the Harvey and Darton edition are dated 1831, but are not credited to a particular artist.
 In addition to the frontispiece shown above, there are four other plates that are produced in a deliberately archaic form with two images per plate enclosed in an ornamental border, reminiscent of some of the cheaper style of chapbook illustrations of the 18th century.
 They are shown below.

 Many of the heroic boy’s adventure novels of the Victorian and Edwardian eras owe their existence to the influence of Robinson Crusoe, even though it was certainly not originally written as a stirring adventure story for boys.
-In this post, I will discuss Robinson Crusoe and how it came to be in the form that many of us are now very familiar with, as a book for younger readers.
-In subsequent posts, I will explore the influence of Robinson Crusoe on later authors.
+In this post, I will discuss Robinson Crusoe and how it came to be in the form that many of us are now very familiar with.
+In subsequent posts, I will explore how Robinson Crusoe became a children’s book and will examine the influence of Robinson Crusoe on later authors.

 The First Edition